palewire/first-visual-story/readthedocs/index.rst

     L.Icon.Default.imagePath = 'https://unpkg.com/leaflet@1.3.1/dist/images/';

-Now in `map.js` paste in the following Leaflet code to generate a simple map.
-It does three things, create a new map in the HTML element we made with "map" set as its ID, create a new map layer with roads, borders, water and other features from OpenStreetMap, then finally add the layer to the map.
+Now in ``_scripts/map.js`` paste in the following Leaflet code to generate a simple map.
+It does three things: create a new map in the HTML element we made with "map" set as its ID; add a new map layer with roads, borders, water and other features from OpenStreetMap; finally, add the layer to the map.

 .. code-block:: javascript